wptinysolution/media-library-tools/README.txt

 * Forces a browser download prompt — works with images, PDFs, documents, audio, video, archives, and more

 = Compress Images =
-* Compress JPEG, PNG, and WebP images directly from the Media Table — no external service or API key required
+* Compress JPEG, PNG, and WebP images from a dedicated Compress Images page — no external service or API key required
+* See at a glance how many images your library has, how many are already compressed, and how many remain
-* Select one or more images, choose a compression level, and start — progress is shown in real time
+* Choose a compression level and compress everything that is left in one click — progress is shown in real time
 * Three compression presets: **High Quality** (smallest visual change), **Balanced** (recommended), and **Maximum Compression** (largest savings)
 * Uses the image library already installed on your server — ImageMagick where available, otherwise GD
-* Compress a single image straight from its row in the Media Table, without opening the bulk window
+* Compress or restore an individual image straight from its row in the Media Table
 * Results show the before and after size, the percentage saved, and the total disk space reclaimed
 * Images that are already fully optimised are marked **skipped** rather than reported as failures — a file is never made larger
 * Originals are never overwritten directly: each image is compressed to a temporary file that is validated before it replaces the original